aaryavlal/frontend/cores/core-3.md

 <details>
 <summary>A) The robots aren't programmed correctly</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 The problem isn't with the robots themselves.</p>
 </details>

 <details>
 <summary>B) All 3 robots share ONE testing station, creating a bottleneck (resource contention)</summary>
-<p>✅ Correct!
+<p>Correct!
 When multiple workers compete for the same resource, the slower shared resource limits overall performance.
 This is called resource contention.</p>
 </details>

 <details>
 <summary>C) Stage 2 is intentionally designed to be slower</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 Stage 2 demonstrates the real-world issue of shared resources.</p>
 </details>

 <details>
 <summary>D) Robots can't work at the same time</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 The robots CAN work simultaneously on different tasks.</p>
 </details>

 ---